lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ^^^^^^^^^^^^^^^^

 Up to the Modelica Buildings Library version 11, the Spawn coupling does not support zone multipliers.
-If a idf file contains a ``Zone`` object with a multiplier that is not 1, the simulation stops with an error.
+If an idf file contains a ``Zone`` object with a multiplier that is not 1, the simulation stops with an error.

 In later versions, EnergyPlus multipliers are supported.
-This allows for example authoring of the EnergyPlus envelope geometry, including adding multipliers for zones in dedicated EnergyPlus envelope authoring tools such as OpenStudio.
+This allows for example authoring of the EnergyPlus envelope geometry, including adding multipliers for zones, in dedicated EnergyPlus envelope authoring tools such as OpenStudio.
 Spawn handles multipliers as follows: